joaofavara/greed-is-good/notes.md

 ### Pomodoro 1
 - if has one 5 on dice rool should return 50 points ✅
 - if has one 1 on dice rool should return 100 points ✅
+- if has 3 times 2 on dice rool should return 200 points ✅